ngrogg/kattis-solutions/README.md

 GroggRR is my solution to the problem "Roaming Romans" <br/>
 GroggPet is my solution to the problem "Pet", this one is in C++ <br/>
 GroggSimonSays is my solution to the problem "Simon Says" <br/>
+GroggDD is my solution to the problem "Difference Distances" <br/>

 All solutions are in Python 3 unless noted otherwise!